 Students are encouraged to research graduate schools that offer programs that might be of interest.
 Some of these programs are offered as part of the supervised practice program requirement and some are stand alone.
-Note that by 2024 entry level Dietetics practice will require a master's degree so many of the stand-alone programs will be moving toward the master's degree requirement.
+Note that by January 1, 2024, a graduate degree will be required to take the credentialing exam needed to become a Registered Dietitian/Nutritionist.
+Many of the stand-alone programs will be moving toward the master's degree requirement in the next two years.